Healthy Life Trajectories Initiative (HeLTI): components

 Canadian Interdisciplinary DOHaD Teams - Implications for Men, Women, Boys and Girls

 The goal of the interdisciplinary teams is to improve health through an increased understanding of how biological, social and environmental exposures impact human health and development.
 Each multi-disciplinary team engages both basic and social scientists, and includes a focus on sex and gender outcomes.
-By encouraging multi-disciplinary research teams to focus on Developmental Origins of Health and Disease (DOHaD) research, CIHR is building capacity in the DOHaD field.
+By supporting multi-disciplinary research teams that focus on Developmental Origins of Health and Disease (DOHaD) research, CIHR is building capacity in the DOHaD field.
 In addition, the teams are encouraged to consider the ultimate policy implications of their research.

 Five teams were funded in April 2016.

 HeLTI Linked International Intervention Cohorts